Armington Import Demand (25 minute read)

 A high Armington elasticity parameter value describes consumers who find the goods to be very substitutable and will readily shift between varieties if their relative prices change.
 An example of a commodity with a high Armington elasticity may be the demand for domestic versus imported dry milk powder, which is almost indistinguishable among sources.

-Because low values of the Armington parameter lead to relatively small changes in traded quantities when prices change, the general equilibrium effects on the rest of the economy are also small.
+The value of the Armington elasticity has an important influence on the quantity responses of a trade policy shock.
 High values of the Armington elasticity lead to large quantity changes in the domestic-versus-import sourcing of a commodity, and can result in relatively large general equilibrium impacts on the rest of the economy.
 For example, large changes in trade flows may lead to large changes in domestic production, import tariff revenues and the government budget.
+Because low values of the Armington parameter lead to relatively small changes in traded quantities when prices change, the effects on the economy are also small.

 Graphical Depiction of the Armington Aggregation Function